molinerisLab/snkmaker/README.md

 ## Import-export workspace

-The workspace - intended as the collection of recorded and archived commands, together with their additional information, will be lost when VSCode is restarted.
+The workspace contains all the recorded commands and their details.
+By default, the workspace is preserved between VSCode sessions, an option that can be disabled in the settings ("Keep history between sessions").

-In order to preserve it, the workspace can be saved to a file and re-loaded.
+Explicit import and export of the workspace to a JSON file can be done:

 * Open the VSCode command palette with Ctrl + Shift + P
 * Search for "Snakemaker: Load Workspace" or "Snakemaker: Save Workspace"